The Right Thing To Do

 |Unknown rescue worker rescuing a cat.|

 There are issues of proof with this story, but many accept it as true.
-A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians.
+A young German soldier (pictured center left, without helmet) refused to participate in the execution of 16 Yugoslav civilians in 1941.
 He dropped his rifle and positioned himself within the group.
-He was executed along with the civilians for disobeying his NCO.
+He was executed along with the civilians for disobeying his NCO and buried with them.
 The man chose death instead of killing helpless civilians.
 You can't do any more than give your life.
 His name apparently (this is disputed) was Josef Schulz.

 |Unknown rescue worker holding a cat.|